 We’re taking an in-depth look at two of Weber’s fine grills, the Q2000 and Q2200.
 These grills are popular and perform better than expected for grills in the compact class.
 Many people ask about their durability, performance, size, and quality.

-During our comparison of the two grills, we’ll include important information that will help you make your decision about which model suits your needs.
+During our comparison of the two grills, we’ll include important information to help you decide which model suits your needs.
 Both models have so much to offer!
 After you read the overviews and study the details, you can make the right decision for your needs.

 These grills boast the same cooking area of 280 sq. inches that holds up to eleven nicely shaped hamburger patties on their porcelain-enameled cast-iron grates.
-The grills look almost identical but the Q2200 carries a little more weight and girth, with additional features we discuss here.
+The grills look almost identical, but the Q2200 carries more weight and girth, with additional features discussed here.

 Comparing the Two Grills